veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 A third method is sending the light through a wire grid polarizer, which consists of a metallic grating with sub-wavelength slits.
 Such a grating only transmits the electric field component that is perpendicular to the slits.

 So suppose that with one of these methods we have obtained linearly polarized light.
 Then the question rises how the state of linear polarization can be changed into circularly or elliptically polarized light?
 Or how the state of linear polarization can be rotated over a certain angle?
 We have seen that the polarization state depends on the ratio of the amplitudes and on the phase difference $\varphi_y-\varphi_x$ of the orthogonal components ${\cal E}_y$ and ${\cal E}_x$ of the electric field.
 Thus, to change linearly polarized light to some other state of polarization, a certain phase shift (say $\Delta \varphi_x$) must be introduced to one component (say ${\cal E}_x$), and another phase shift $\Delta \varphi_y$ to the orthogonal component ${\cal E}_y$.
 We can achieve this with a **birefringent crystal**, such as calcite.
 What is special about such a crystal is that it has two refractive indices: light polarized in a certain direction experiences a refractive index $n_o$, while light polarized perpendicular to it feels another refractive index $n_e$ (the subscripts $o$ and $e$ stand for "ordinary" and "extraordinary", but for our purpose we do not need to understand this terminology).
 The direction for which the refractive index is *smallest* (which can be either $n_o$ or $n_e$) is called the **fast axis** because its phase velocity is largest, and the other direction is the **slow axis**.
-Because there are two different refractive indices, one can see double images through a birefringent crystal<sup>[^3]</sup>.
+Because there are two different refractive indices, one can see double images through a birefringent crystal{cite:p}`viking_calcite`.
 The difference between the two refractive indices $\Delta n=n_e-n_o$ is called the **birefringence**.

 Suppose $n_e>n_o$ and that the fast axis, which corresponds to $n_o$ is aligned with ${\cal E}_x$, while the slow axis (which then has refractive index $n_e$) is aligned with ${\cal E}_y$.
 If the wave travels a distance $d$ through the crystal, ${\cal E}_y$ will accumulate a phase $\Delta \varphi_y=\frac{2\pi n_e}{\lambda}d$, and ${\cal E}_x$ will accumulate a phase $\Delta \varphi_x=\frac{2\pi n_o}{\lambda}d$.
 Thus, after propagation through the crystal the phase difference $\varphi_y-\varphi_x$ has increased by